 The socializing that can occur on these tours is another benefit of bike touring.
 The next morning, we all set off after breakfast, heading north through the nature area on the bike trail along Lake Lehnitz.
 Our route then passed the big lock regulating the water level between the lake and the Oder-Havel Canal.
 We followed the canal and then biked through the countryside as we headed north to our destination in Neuglobsow, about 44 miles for the day.

 Possibly, the most memorable thing from the whole adventure was the extent and quality of the bicycle trails in Germany and Denmark.
 We predominantly rode on wide, smooth asphalt or brick bikeways – with occasional dirt roads, farm lanes, cobblestones and dirt single-track to remind one of how nice the paved trails were.
 We also were surprised at how this part of Germany has recovered from their years under Soviet domination.
-In some places, the Soviets did not relinquish properties until the 1990s so the rebuilding and reconstruction that we saw is quite amazing.
+In some places, the Soviets did not relinquish properties until the 1990s so the rebuilding and reconstruction that we saw was quite amazing.

-We biked over 400 miles in the 11 days (including our “extra” day), rode two ferries and one train and stayed at pleasant, clean hotels.
+We biked over 400 miles in the 11 days (including our “extra” day), rode two ferries and one train, and stayed at pleasant, clean hotels.
 Our meals were delicious and the breakfast buffets were amazing (breakfast is always included with the rooms).
 We feel that we received good value for the overall cost of the trip.

 During our days of cycling, we met other bike tourists who were self-supported, i.e. carrying all their belongings and tenting or finding their own lodgings.
 We also met friendly Germans and Danes who were curious about our visit to their country and wanted to make certain that we enjoyed our visit.